intel/llvm/sycl/doc/developer/DockerBKMs.md

    other drivers are downloaded from release/tag and saved in dependencies.json.
    * `unstable`: Intel drivers are downloaded from release/latest.
    The drivers are installed as it is, not tested or validated.
-- `ghcr.io/intel/llvm/ubuntu2204_build`: has development kits installed for NVidia/AMD, is based on Ubuntu 22.04, and can be used for building DPC++ compiler from source with all backends enabled or for end-to-end testing with HIP/CUDA on machines with corresponding GPUs available.
-- `ghcr.io/intel/llvm/ubuntu2404_build`: has development kits installed for NVidia/AMD, is based on Ubuntu 24.04, and can be used for building DPC++ compiler from source with all backends enabled or for end-to-end testing with HIP/CUDA on machines with corresponding GPUs available.
+- `ghcr.io/intel/llvm/ubuntu2404_build`: has development kits installed for NVidia/AMD and can be used for building DPC++ compiler from source with all backends enabled or for end-to-end testing with HIP/CUDA on machines with corresponding GPUs available.
-- `ghcr.io/intel/llvm/sycl_ubuntu2204_nightly`: contains the latest successfully
-   built nightly build of DPC++ compiler.
-The image comes in three flavors: with pre-installed Intel drivers (`latest`), without them (`no-drivers`) and with development kits installed (`build`).

 ## Running Docker container interactively